slsa-framework/slsa-proposals/0005/README.md

 ### Auditor participation

+Auditors participate only in the stronger third-party audit tier.
 Auditors can take part in the program by:

 1. Registering their intent with the OpenSSF.
-2. Performing any training and/or certification required by the OpenSSF (TBD)
+2. Performing any training and/or certification required by the OpenSSF (TBD).
 3. Completing the terms and conditions form.
-4. Opening a PR against the auditor repository containing
+4. Opening a PR against the community-maintained auditor repository containing:
     1. Name of the auditor
     2. Auditor's website
     3. A URI that resolves to the auditor's auditing procedure.

 The community will review the PR and merge it once it has been approved by at least two maintainers.
 It is not yet clear what, if any, criteria will be used to evaluate auditors.

 Once the PR is merged and the terms and signed, the OpenSSF grants the auditor a license to use the SLSA logo on its website and promotional materials.
 The OpenSSF reserves the right to revoke the license if the auditor fails to publicize audit reports,  performs insufficiently thorough audits, or otherwise acts against the SLSA Community's interests.

 ## Potential future work